atomicdata-dev/atomic-data-docs/src/core/intro.md

 ## Design goals

-* **Typed**: All valid Atomic data has an unambiguous, static datatype.
-Models expressed in Atomic Data can be mapped to programming langauge models, such as `structs` or `interfaces` in Typescript / Rust / Go.
+* **Browseable**: Data should explicitly link to other pieces of data, and these links should be followable.
 * **Semantic**: Every data Atom and relation has a clear semantic meaning.
-* **Browseable**: Data should explicitly link to other pieces of data, and these links should be followable.
-* **ORM-friendly**: Navigate a _decentralized_ graph by using dot.syntax, similar to how you navigate a JSON object in javascript.
 * **Open**: Free to use, open source, no strings attached.
+* **Clear Ownership**: The URL of the data shows who is in control of the data.
+* **Mergeable**: Any two sets of Atoms can be merged into a sinlge graph without any merge conflicts / name collissions.
 * **Interoperable**: Can easily and consitently be converted to other data formats (e.g. JSON, XML, and all RDF formats).
-* **Clear Ownership**: The URL of the data shows who is in control of the data
 * **Extensible**: Anyone can define their own data types and create Atoms with it.
-* **Mergeable**: Any two sets of Atoms can be merged into a sinlge graph without any merge conflicts / name collissions.
+* **ORM-friendly**: Navigate a _decentralized_ graph by using dot.syntax, similar to how you navigate a JSON object in javascript.
+* **Typed**: All valid Atomic data has an unambiguous, static datatype.
+Models expressed in Atomic Data can be mapped to programming language models, such as `structs` or `interfaces` in Typescript / Rust / Go.

+Note that for these last four goals, [Atomic Schema](../schema/intro.md) is required.

 ## Motivation